Abdellah-Laassairi/blog/docs/index.md

 # 👋 About Me

 Hey there!
 I’m **Abdellah Laassairi**, a
-**Data Scientist** and **Machine Learning Engineer** Based in **🇫🇷 France**.
-This website is a collection of my thoughts, ideas, and projects.
+**Data Scientist** and **Machine Learning Engineer** based in **🇫🇷 France**.
+You can talk to my AI Dopplganger below if you want to know more about me.
+If he doesn't answer, then he's probably taking a nap.
 <div id="terminal-x"></div>

 ---

+In case Abdellah v0.0.1 is down, I'll introduce myself the old fashioned way :
-I am proud to be part of **Oris Materials Intelligence**, where we are on a mission to revolutionize infrastructure sustainability.
+I'm currently working at **Oris Materials Intelligence**, where we are on a mission to revolutionize infrastructure sustainability.
 By harnessing the power of **AI and data analytics**, we enable industries to make smarter material choices that significantly reduce their **CO₂ emissions** — building a better, greener future for all.

 My expertise lies in harnessing the power of **Machine Learning**, **Deep Learning**, and **MLOps** to design systems that are as impactful as they are scalable.
-With a special interest in **AGI**, I’m fascinated by the transformative potential AI holds in unlocking new frontiers—both on Earth and beyond.
+With a special interest in **AGI**, I’m fascinated by the transformative potential AI holds in unlocking new future for our species and planet.

 ---